-Other direct materials (ODMs)Purchased metal bottle capsPurchased secondary and tertiary packaging Scope 3 - Indirect GHG emissions Category 2: Capital goods 8 Indirect GHG emissions (mtCO 2 e) from capital goods purchased or acquired by Ball.
-830,660 mtCO 2 e Scope 3 - Indirect GHG emissions Category 3: Fuel and energy related activities 9 Indirect GHG emissions (mtCO 2 e) from fuels and energy purchased and consumed by Ball.
-This includes: - Upstream emissions of purchased fuels consumed - Upstream emissions of purchased electricity and steam from fuels consumed in the generation of electricity and steam consumed - Transmission and distribution (T&D) losses (generation of electricity and steam that is consumed {i.e., lost} in a T&D system) 367,401 mtCO2e Scope 3 - Indirect GHG emissions Category 4: Upstream transportation and distribution 10 Indirect GHG emissions (mtCO 2 e) from the transportation and distribution of products purchased by Ball between our tier 1 suppliers and our own operations.
+Scope 3 GHG emissions Category 1: Purchased goods and services 7 Indirect GHG emissions (mtCO 2 e) from goods and services purchased or acquired by Ball for its manufacturing process, including: - Purchased metal - Other direct materials (ODMs) - Purchased metal bottle caps - Purchased secondary and tertiary packaging 10,301,729 mtCO 2 e Scope 3 GHG emissions Category 2: Capital goods 8 Indirect GHG emissions (mtCO 2 e) from capital goods purchased or acquired by Ball.
+835,302 mtCO 2 e Scope 3 GHG emissions Category 3: Fuel and energy related activities 9 Indirect GHG emissions (mtCO2e) from fuels and energy purchased and consumed by Ball.
+This includes: Upstream emissions of purchased fuels consumed Upstream emissions of purchased electricity and steam from fuels consumed in the generation of electricity and steam consumed Transmission and distribution (T&D) losses (generation of electricity and steam that is consumed (i.e., lost) in a T&D system) 354,635 mtCO2e Scope 3 GHG emissions Category 4: Upstream transportation and distribution 10 Indirect GHG emissions (mtCO 2 e) from the transportation and distribution of products purchased by Ball between our tier 1 suppliers and our own operations.
 This also includes the emissions from the third-party transportation and distribution services from inbound logistics purchased by Ball.
-383,771 mtCO 2 e Scope 3 - Indirect GHG emissions Category 6: Business travel 11 Indirect GHG emissions (mtCO 2 e) from the air and train transportation of employees for business-related activities.
-2,959 mtCO 2 e Scope 3 - Indirect GHG emissions Category 7: Employee commuting 12 Indirect GHG emissions (mtCO 2 e) from the transportation of employees commuting to work (in vehicles not owned or operated by Ball).
-32,440 mtCO 2 e Scope 3 - Indirect GHG emissions Category 9: Downstream transportation and distribution 13 Indirect GHG emissions (mtCO 2 e) from the transportation and distribution of products sold between locations owned or controlled by Ball and Ball's customers.
-104,835 mtCO2e Scope 3 - Indirect GHG emissions Category 10: Processing of sold products 14 Indirect GHG emissions (mtCO 2 e) from the processing of intermediate products Ball has sold to downstream companies.
+383,086 mtCO2e Scope 3 GHG emissions Category 6: Business travel 11 Indirect GHG emissions (mtCO 2 e) from the air and train transportation of employees for business-related activities.
+5,250 mtCO2e Scope 3 GHG emissions Category 7: Employee commuting 12 Indirect GHG emissions (mtCO 2 e) from the transportation of employees commuting to work (in vehicles not owned or operated by Ball).
+28,468 mtCO2e Scope 3 GHG emissions Category 9: Downstream transportation and distribution 13 Indirect GHG emissions (mtCO 2 e) from the direct and multi-segment transportation and distribution of products sold between manufacturing facilities owned or controlled by Ball and Ball's customers.
+86,999 mtCO 2 e Scope 3 GHG emissions Category 10: Processing of sold products 14 Indirect GHG emissions (mtCO 2 e) from the processing of intermediate products Ball has sold to downstream companies.
 This scope is limited to aluminum slug production.
-37,803 mtCO 2 e Scope 3 - Indirect GHG emissions Category 15: Investments 15 Indirect GHG emissions (mtCO 2 e) from the operation of investments (joint ventures), not included in Scope 1 or Scope 2.
-266,414 mtCO 2 e
+32,997 mtCO 2 e Scope 3 GHG emissions Category 15: Investments 15 Indirect GHG emissions (mtCO 2 e) from the operation of investments (joint ventures), not included in Scope 1 or Scope 2.
+110,485 mtCO 2 e

-Table 2: Metrics - Other Environmental Sources
+Table 2: Metrics - Other Environmental

-OTHER ENVIRONMENTAL METRICS DEFINITION OF METRIC / ASSESSMENT CRITERIA ^{16, 17, 18} METRIC QUANTITY Energy consumption - Direct energy Direct energy in megawatt hour (MWh) from fuel consumption (natural gas, propane, diesel, biogas, gasoline, jet fuel).
-2,304,095 MWh Energy consumption - Indirect energy Indirect energy (MWh) consumption from a source that generates energy and transports it before it is used by Ball (electricity, steam).
-2,566,634 MWh

-Energy consumption - Indirect energy (MWh) consumption from the 1,100,991 MWh Renewable energy procurement of renewable sources (wind, solar, etc.).
-Water consumption Quantity (m3) of water withdrawn from surface water, groundwater, seawater, or a third-party for any use at Ball's manufacturing and non-manufacturing facilities, excluding warehouses.
-10,291,887 cubic meters (m 3)
+OTHER ENVIRONMENTAL METRICS DEFINITION OF METRIC / ASSESSMENT CRITERIA 16, 17 2022 METRIC QUANTITY Energy consumption - Direct energy 18 Direct energy expressed in megawatt hour (MWh) from fuel consumption (natural gas, propane, diesel, biogenic fuel, gasoline, jet fuel).
+2,233,525 MWh Energy consumption - Indirect energy 18 Indirect energy (MWh) consumption from a source that generates energy and transports it before it is used by Ball (electricity, steam).
+2,518,087 MWh Energy consumption - Renewable energy 18 Indirect energy (MWh) consumption from the procurement of renewable sources (relates primarily to wind and solar).
+702,216 MWh VOC emissions 19 Quantity expressed in metric tons (mt) of VOCs emitted by certain of Ball's manufacturing and research and development facilities as a byproduct of the manufacturing process and research and development activities after air control equipment and Regenerative Thermal Oxidizers (RTOs) are implemented to limit emissions.
+8,228 mt Water consumption 20 Quantity expressed in cubic meters (m 3) of water withdrawn from surface water, groundwater, seawater, or a third-party for any use at Ball's facilities.
+9,859,660 m 3